PavanRangani/docs/docs/prd/incentive-stock/incentive-stock.md

 When: I open a edit dialog of Microsoft Incentive Stock

 Then: it also allows me to change the Stock Price and Date.

+#### Scenario 7: When data is available in any of the field (`Price as of Date` and `Stock Price`), other field will be mandatory.

+##### Scenario 7.1

+Given: I have Edit Incentive Stock dialog open

+And: I have selected Private type company

+When: I enter a date in the `Price as of Date`

+And: Click on `Save Changes` button.

+Then: System shows an error message in `Stock Price` field.

+And: Doesn't show `*` in `Stock Price` labels.

+##### Scenario 7.2

+Given: I have Edit Incentive Stock dialog open

+And: I have selected Private type company

+When: I enter a price in the `Stock Price`

+And: Click on `Save Changes` button

+Then: System shows an error message in `Price as of Date` fields.

+And: Doesn't show `*` in `Price as of Date` labels.

+##### Scenario 7.3

+Given: I have Edit Incentive Stock dialog open

+And: I have selected Private type company

+When: I click on `Save Changes` button

+Then: System allow to save that stock without Stock Price and Date.

+And: Doesn't show `*` in the both of fields.

+##### Scenario 7.4

+Given: I have Edit Incentive Stock dialog open

+And: I have selected Private type company

+When: I enter a value in the `Stock Price` and `Price as of Date` .

+And: I click on `Save Changes` button

+Then: System allows to save that stock with Stock Price and Date.

+And: Doesn't show `*` in the both of fields.